Chapter 8 : Press Conference

 “Charlie Chivers, Daily Prophet.
-I have been hearing some strange stories that in your first year here you three prevented the Dark Lord from returning in full bodily form, fighting giant triple headed dogs and life size magical chess pieces along the way.
-I have to say I gave no credence to the story but after everything else I have heard today I have begun to wonder.
-In the interest of accurate reporting at the Prophet could you confirm or deny this story?”
+I have been hearing some strange stories that in your first year here, you three prevented the Dark Lord from returning in full bodily form, fighting giant triple headed dogs and life size magical chess pieces along the way.
+I have to say I gave no credence to the story but, after everything else I have heard today, I have begun to wonder.
+In the interest of accurate reporting at the Prophet, could you confirm or deny this story?”

 “Well, it was only one dog called Fluffy,” said Ron.
 Everyone collapsed in laughter.
-When things quieted down Ron continued.
-“Mind you Fluffy did have three heads each about a meter high each full of very sharp teeth.”
-He then handed over to Hermione who told the story giving special emphasis to Ron’s chess game and self-sacrifice.
+When things quieted down, Ron continued.
+“Mind you, Fluffy did have three heads each about a meter high, each full of very sharp teeth.”
+He then handed over to Hermione, who told the story, giving special emphasis to Ron’s chess game and self-sacrifice.
 Harry chipped in, giving the details of Hermione’s contribution that she had been too modest to mention.

 Grantham was flabbergasted.
 Who are these kids?
-Every time he thought he had their measure he learned something new that absolutely astounded him.
+Every time he thought he had their measure, he learned something new that absolutely astounded him.
 He had put Charlie Chivers up to asking the question expecting one more legend about the trio to be punctured, but the truth was even more amazing than the legend.
-Well in for a Knut in for a Sickle.
+Well, in for a Knut, in for a Sickle.
 He raised his hand.

 Melanie said “we have time for one more question.
 Oliver.”

 “Oliver Grantham, Magical Law Gazette.
 My question is to Miss Granger.
-I understand that in your fourth year at Hogwarts you founded an organisation called S.P.E.W. or the Society for the Promotion of Elfish Welfare.
+I understand that, in your fourth year at Hogwarts, you founded an organisation called S.P.E.W. or the Society for the Promotion of Elfish Welfare.
 I am told that Mr Potter was secretary and Mr Weasley was treasurer.
 Apparently Neville Longbottom was also a member.
 Can you tell me what the purpose of the organisation was and where you intend to go from here?”

-‘My, we have done our research haven’t we?
+‘We have done our research haven’t we?
 I believe you have ferreted out the only four people in the world to ever join S.P.E.W.
 Ron, Harry and Neville only joined because they were my friends and, I think more importantly, because they thought I would stop pestering them if they did.
 I’m told I can be very insistent.”
 Everyone laughed.
 “Much to my annoyance, none of them actually did anything as members.”

 “I started S.P.E.W. after I witnessed some very cruel and devastating treatment of a house elf when I was at the last Quidditch World Cup.
 S.P.E.W was the response of a 14 year old girl to that cruelty.
 I will admit I had a very naive view of house elves at that time.
 The only house elf I knew was Dobby, a free elf who I now understand was a very unusual elf.
 Dobby died just three weeks ago, rescuing us of his own free will from the horror at Malfoy Manor.
 He will always have a special place in our hearts.
 The issue of house elves is complex, but I believe that not a few suffer injustice and cruelty.
 It is my intention to do my small bit in the future to help alleviate that.”

 Grantham felt chastened.
 His attack, if it hadn’t actually backfired, had at least fallen flat.
 Her response was a tour de force.
 It struck just the right emotional tone; it came across as balanced but didn’t retreat from a principled stand.
 The contrast with her opening statement couldn’t have been starker.
 The girl learnt very quickly, she really must be as bright as they say.
 He just hoped that Granger didn’t realise that the question actually was an attack.
-He was not ready yet to come out in the open as an enemy.
-He was even beginning to wonder whether he even really wanted to be the enemy of these three remarkable people.
+He was not ready, yet, to come out in the open as an enemy.
+He was even beginning to wonder whether he wanted to be the enemy of these three remarkable people.
 There were certainly some issues on which they could be allies.

 Reeling from all he had learnt to day and feeling uncharacteristically uncertain about his next steps, Grantham sat quietly as the press conference wound up.